Friday, March 28, 2025

 Agnellet nearly didn’t compete as the snow in Wisconsin, like last year, was marginal.
 But he made the trip across the pond when he saw that Hayward had received just enough snow for the race to be a go

 Palmer-Leger grew up in a cross-country skiing family and has been skiing since she could walk.
-This was her first time at the Birkebeiner.
+A member of the SVSEF team while attending the Sun Valley community School, this was her first time at the Birkebeiner.
 The 23-year-old had just returned to the United States from Falun, Sweden, where she finished 26th in the FIS Cross Country World Cup Women’s 20K Mass Start, which American Jessie Diggins won.

-She told a Jeffrey McClure of northernnewsnow.com that she was blown away by the thousands of spectators along the course waving cowbells amidst the aroma of beer and brats.
+The U.S. Ski Team member told Jeffrey McClure of northernnewsnow.com that she was blown away by the thousands of spectators along the course waving cowbells amidst the aroma of beer and brats.

 “You can’t really hear your own thoughts ‘cause there’s so many people cheering and it’s amazing,” she said.
 “This is kinda bigger than some of the World Cups that I’ve been in spectator-wise and it’s just fun.”